 Cultural and gender perceptions can play a critical role in health promotion and disease prevention and intervention.
 Unfortunately, health professionals are often unaware of such perceptions or, if aware, not clear on how to deal with them.
-My research interests are in understanding the role of gender-specific and cultural perceptions of diseases and their risk factors among different cultural groups.
+My research interests have been in understanding the role of gender-specific and cultural perceptions of diseases and their risk factors among different cultural groups.
 For example, what, if any, urgent actions will a man or woman of a certain culture take at the first signs and symptoms of a heart attack; will a woman prefer taking an herbal remedy rather than a prescribed medication for an illness; will a man refuse an examination because it insults his masculinity?
 One research study was Acute Coronary Syndrome: Time To Arrival In A Diverse Urban Setting, a study examining the urgent actions of culturally diverse men and women when faced with the signs and symptoms of an acute heart attack.

 - CHSC 5203: Sex, Gender, Race, and Ethnicity